THE BAKER FAMILY

 Hugh Cossart Baker (1792-1862) was a major in the Artillery.
 He was baptized in Galway, Ireland, April 15, 1792.
 He was a cadet in 1808 and was posted to India, arriving December 7, 1809.
 He became a lieutenant on April 21, 1817 and a captain May 21, 1824.
 He retired on July 9, 1835.
 He participated in the expedition against Mauritius 1810-11 and served in Bengal in August of 1811 in the 3rd Mahralta War.
 (List of the Officers of the Bengal Army 1758-1834 by Major V.C.P.
 Hodson, London, 1927.)
 From the London Times September 24, 1862--Deaths: On the 21st instant at his residence Tuscany Villa, Notting-hill, Major Hugh Cossart Baker, deeply lamented.

-3.)
-Dorcas, who married Lt.
+4.)
+Dorcas Baker, who married Lt.
 Col. Peter DesBrisay Stewart of the Royal Artillery.
 He was the son of Honorable Charles Stewart (about 1759-1813) and Mary DesBrisay (about 1764-1847).
 They married on February 9, 1810 in London.
 Charles Stewart was the son of Peter Stewart, Chief Justice of Prince Edward Island, and Mary DesBrisay was the daughter of Thomas DesBrisay, Lieutenant Governor of Prince Edward Island under Governor Walter Patterson.
 One of Thomas' sons, Theophilus, rector of St. Paul's Church in Charlottetown, married Margaret Stewart, a sister of Charles.
 Peter DesBrisay Stewart died on November 1, 1867 and was buried on November 4.
 Dorcas died on September 22, 1841 in Demerara, West Indies.

 NOTE: The information on Dorcas and Peter DesBrisay Stewart represents the research of Don Lowe of Alberta, Canada, who kindly agreed to its use on this web page.
 His sources on this information include: Memorial Plaque displayed in St. Paul's Anglican Church, Charlottetown, Prince Edward Island, Canada; Tom Stewart, a descendant of Hellfire Jack Stewart; United States Government Social Security Death Index; Prince Edward Island Genealogical Society Cemetery Transcripts; research of Bruce Varcoe; Pollard's Historical Sketches; and the Provincial Archives and Records Office at Prince Edward Island (Beaconsfield Heritage Foundation, Charlottetown, Prince Edward Island).

-d.
-Lt.
-Charles Stewart, born May 19, 1813 in Woolwich, England.
-He was christened on October 24, 1814 and died January 13, 1842 in Gandamak, Afghanistan.
-He married Margaret MacLeod.
+1. Lt.
+Charles Stewart, born May 19, 1813 in Woolwich, Kent, England.
+He was christened on October 24, 1814 and married Margaret MacLeod on January 10, 1832.
+He was killed in action January 13, 1842 in Gandamak, Afghanistan.

-g.
-Dorcas Octavia Pedder Stewart, born March, 1820 and married Theophilus DesBrisay Esq.
+5. Dorcas Octavia Pedder Stewart, born March 25, 1820 at Woolwich, Kent, England and christened June 28, 1821.
+She married Theophilus DesBrisay Esq.
 (1816-1884) on February 1, 1853 in Charlottetown, Prince Edward Island, Canada.
 Dorcas' husband Theophilus was the grandson of Rev. Theophilus DesBrisay, the first Protestant Minister (appointed 1774) to serve the Island, which was during his time known as St. John's or Isle St. Jean.
-Dorcas died on June 21, 1909.
+Dorcas' husband, Theophilus DesBrisay was the mayor of Charlottetown and a pharmacist; he died March 30, 1884.
+The DesBrisay Block and Apothecaries Hall in Charlottetown, PEI is a National Historic Site.
+Dorcas died on June 21, 1909 and is buried at St. Peter's Cemetery, Charlottetown, Prince Edward Island, Canada.

-i.
-Thomas William Stewart, christened July 4, 1827 in Woolwich, Kent, England.
+7. Thomas William Stewart was born July 20, 1822 at Woolwich, Kent, England, and christened July 4, 1827 in Woolwich, Kent, England.

-j.
-Flora MacDonald Stewart, born July 2, 1833 and died April 24, 1898.
+12. Flora MacDonald Stewart, born July 2, 1833.
 Flora married Benjamin de St.Croix DesBrisay (1827-1908) on October 12, 1865 in Charlottetown, Prince Edward Island, Canada.
+She died April 24, 1898 and is buried at Sherwood Cemetery, Brackley Beach, Prince Edward Island.

 Death of Lieut.
 Col. Peter DesBrisay Stewart, from Pollard's Historical Sketches, pages 197-198.